ExpediaGroup/waggle-dance/README.md

       name: primary
       remote-meta-store-uris: thrift://primaryLocalMetastore:9083
     federated-meta-stores:
-      - name: waggle_prod
+      - name: federated
-        prefix: waggle_prod
+        prefix: prod_
         remote-meta-store-uris: thrift://federatedProdMetastore:9083

-Note: When choosing a prefix ensure that it does not match the start of _any_ existing database names in your metastores.
-To illustrate the problem this would cause, imagine you have a database in Metastore "A" named "my_database" and you configure another Metastore "B" with the prefix `my_`.
-Waggle Dance will register the prefix and any requests for a database starting with `my_` will be routed to Metastore "B" even if they were intended to go to Metastore "A".
+Note: When choosing a prefix ensure that it does not match the start of _any_ existing database names in any of the configured metastores.
+To illustrate the problem this would cause, imagine you have a database in the `primary` metastore named "my_database" and you configure the `federated` metastore the prefix `my_`.
+Waggle Dance will register the prefix and any requests for a database starting with `my_` will be routed to the `federated` metastore even if they were intended to go to the `primary` metastore.

-In this mode any databases that are created while Waggle Dance is running will be automatically visible and will need to adhere to the naming rules described above
+In `PREFIXED` mode any databases that are created while Waggle Dance is running will be automatically visible and will need to adhere to the naming rules described above
 (e.g. not clash with the prefix).
 Alternatively, Waggle Dance can be configured to use a static list of unprefixed databases in the configuration
 `waggle-dance-federations.yml`:`federated-meta-stores[n].mapped-databases`.
 Example configuration: